 There are some superficial similarities to Michele Soavi’s Stage Fright and a throwaway reference to the film Short Night of the Glass Dolls.
-But it has much more in common with theater-oriented slashers such as Curtains or The Flesh and Blood Show than a giallo.
+But it has much more in common with theatre-oriented slashers such as Curtains or The Flesh and Blood Show than a Giallo.

 As a slasher, it’s not bad if a bit slow.
 There are some nice practical effects courtesy of Lisa van Dam-Bates (Marla).
 And the large, mostly empty theatre allows for plenty of suspenseful moments.
 However, The Last Laugh doesn’t really take advantage of its premise.